kimkh415/713_team_4/README.md

 * Alignment length: number of nucleotides correctly aligned.
 * Mismatches: number of mismatches.
 * Number of gap openings
-* Start of alignment in query: start position in query.
+* Start of alignment in query
-* End of alignment in query: end position query.
+* End of alignment in query
-* Start of alignment in subject: start position in subject.
+* Start of alignment in subject
-* End of alignment in subject: end position in subject.
+* End of alignment in subject
-* Expect value: expect value (lower is better).
+* Expect value: lower is better.
 * Score: total score of alignment.